SamTebbs33/year-3-notes/os/memory_management.md

 Swapping raises two problems:
 * **External fragmentation**: Many small holes appear in memory.
 If 1GB of space is spread across two (non consecutive) holes and a new process requires 1GB, the occupied space in between needs to be moved.
 * **Internal fragmentation**: wtf is this

+Strategies for choosing holes of memory:
+* **First-fit**: Start from beginning and use first available hole
+* **Rotating first-fit**: Like first-fit but start from last assigned part of memory
+* **Best-fit**: Find the smallest usable space
+* **Buddy system**: Memory is split into a binary tree.
+The capacity of a node in the tree is the sum of its children.